1. Help Center

 Monitoring the margin of a project helps understand whether a project has been financially successful for your organisation.

-For many organizations, margin (profit) is an important KPI used to determine the success of a project.
+For many organisations, margin (profit) is an important key performance indicator (KPI) used to determine the success of a project.
 Projectworks keeps track of all costs and revenue associated with a project, so the projected margin is updated as new data is entered.
 This is another reason why updated timesheets, resourcing, and revenue forecasts are important.

 You can predict the margin you will make on a project before you even start working on it.
 By entering the financial forecasts (revenue expected) and the resourcing required to complete it (the cost to deliver) you can see the projected margin and verify whether the project will deliver the financial results expected.